Ethics in Plant and Environmental Sciences (Note: one edition per year in person; one online)

 Course description

-- critical assessment of arguments on plant & environmental ethics
+- critically assess the arguments for plant & environmental ethics

-- deliberation about several practical ethical questions: (e.g. deforestation; environmental restoration; ethical dilemmas in nature-inclusive agriculture)
+- deliberate about several practical ethical questions: (e.g. deforestation; environmental restoration)

-- reflection on the role of scientists in relation to societal/ethical debates
+- reflect on their role as scientists in relation to societal/ethical debates

 We recommend taking this course in combination with Research Integrity (RI), which focuses on key principles of good science and good scientific conduct, and on (ways of coping with) integrity tensions.